mendix/docs/content/howto/mobile/native-deep-link.md

 ### 3.2 For iOS Apps

-The **plist** registers the schema and host, so that they will be associated with your app in iOS. [todo: plist what? file?
-If so, italics.
-Also as above so here.]
+The *info.plist* file registers the schema and host so that they will be associated with your app in iOS.
+This *plist* file controls permissions, app information, and more.
+So to enable deep linking, you will need to configure your *info.plist* file:

-1. Open the folder that you cloned your template into: `c:/github/native-deepling-app`.
+1. Open the folder that you cloned your template into: `c:/github/native-deeplink-app`.
 1. In Xcode (available on Apple Mac only) open *ios/NativeTemplate.xcworkspace*.
 1. Open *ios/NativeTemplate/Info.plist*
 1. Add `URL types`, then add `URL Schemes` and `URL identifier`: